-And Chicago is teeming with nonprofits, mutual aid groups and organizations that have made it their mission to give back to people in need in and around the city.
+CHICAGO — The city is teeming with nonprofits, mutual aid groups and organizations that have made it their mission to give back to people in need in and around Chicago.

-We’ve rounded up more than 30 neighborhood initiatives across Chicago that have provided food, protective equipment, money and other support to people in need.
+We’ve rounded up 58 neighborhood initiatives across the city that have provided food, clothes, money and other support to people in need.

 This list is not exhaustive — there are so many resources and networks meeting neighbors’ needs, it doesn’t even highlight all the efforts we’ve covered with Block Club.

 If you know of any other initiatives not previously covered in Block Club or would like to share updates on efforts we have written about, email us at firstname.lastname@example.org.

 Above and Beyond is an outpatient addiction treatment facility that relies on private funding to ensure no one is turned away when in need.
 The West Side-based facility has created a pantry for neighbors in need.
 You can make a monetary donation.
 Website.

 A Home Within, which has a Chicago chapter, supports children who are in or who have gone through foster care by matching them with therapists who can provide mental health care.
 You can volunteer.
 You can make a monetary donation.
 Website.

 The AIDS Foundation of Chicago advocates for people living with or vulnerable to HIV and AIDS.
 It helps people get tested for HIV and connects those with HIV to health care.
 You can volunteer opportunities and make a monetary donation online.
 Website.

 The American Indian Center works to preserve Native American culture and help Indigenous people in Chicago and beyond.
 It has a year-round educational program for youth and provides services like free food to neighbors in need.
 You can make a monetary donation.
 Website.